 |Someone helping you should be able to fit two fingers under your arm when you are standing with crutches.
 With your arms hanging down, the crutch handle should be at the crease of your wrist. |

-With the arms hanging down, crutch handle should be at the wrist crease.
-If any of the above are incorrect, adjust the height of the crutches.
+If any of the above measurements are incorrect, adjust the height of the crutches.

-Another view of getting up from a chair:
+Here's another view of getting up from a seated position:

 How to walk with your treated foot off the ground: